mkruse83/dp-203_preparation/README.md

 		two types of schema: well defined and full fidelity Synapse studio:
 		Develop: SQL, Notebooks, Data flows, Power BI
+	Polybase:
+		Use files on Azure Storage as Datasource as if they where SQL tables COPY seems to be better for loading
+	Create dedicated loader accounts as the system administrator account is limited to 25% usage of the system Manage Workloads:
+		Classify: Load and Query; or Ad-Hoc-Query, Dashboard-Query etc.pp... used to assign different resources by classification
+		Importance: High importance workloads take precedence over waiting workloads of lower importance
+		Isolation: Reserve resources for specific workloads
 ## Databricks
 	End to end data engineering and data analysis service Proprietary, optimized version of Spark
 	Preferred for: ML, realtime transformation
-	High Concurrency Cluster
+	Notebooks have own DBC file extension
+	Spark:
+		One Driver node, many worker nodes
+		Driver and worker nodes use java programs for scheduling worker nodes runs executor, that provides slots for tasks High Concurrency Cluster
 		Only supports SQL, Python, and R
 	Standard Cluster